Kyle-dev922/DroneSecurity/README.md

-# SDR Hardware Abstraction Layer (HAL) Investigation
+# SDR Integration & Real-Time Drone-ID Visualization

+This repository investigates two core aspects of enhancing the Drone-ID signal processing system:

-This repository focuses on investigating whether a Hardware Abstraction Layer (HAL) is needed to integrate an existing Python-based Drone-ID signal processing chain with a different Software Defined Radio (SDR) or SDR control library than the one the original code was built around.
+1. Whether implementing a Hardware Abstraction Layer (HAL) is necessary to integrate the existing Python-based Drone-ID signal processing chain with different Software Defined Radio (SDR) hardware or control libraries.

-The goal is to assess if introducing a HAL would make integration cleaner, simpler, and more maintainable, or if direct adaptation of the existing code is sufficient.
+2. The development of a Graphical User Interface (GUI) or application to wrap the reference code and Cyrus’ work, allowing the system to be showcased as a real-time demonstration of signal capture, decoding, and GPS visualization.

+The aim is to make SDR integration cleaner and more maintainable while providing an interactive front-end for real-time data presentation.

 ## Reference Material